ClintH/arkiv/src/pages/about/index.md

   </div>
   <div class="column is-half content">

 To design is to make a change in the world; whether the designer intends to or not, their work has wider implications.
-Our education instils a responsible, sensitive design approach which takes issues of ethics and sustainability seriously, and focuses on design with human values in mind.
+Our education instills a responsible, sensitive design approach which takes issues of ethics and sustainability seriously, and focuses on design with human values in mind.

   </div>
     <div class="column is-half ">